StarterSquad/startersquad.com/_posts/2013-06-30-the-great-rewrite.md

 can slow down, and sometimes temporarily reverse this process.
 But as your feature set increases, this eventually destroys the maintainability of the code.

-Under the pressure of the first delivery, this process of degeneration accellerates earlier.
+Under the pressure of the first delivery, this process of degeneration accelerates earlier.
 A conscious rewrite can create a code base that shows this problem much later.
 During the rewrite, new frameworks are available, which reduce the amount of code that might cause this problem.
 It could very well be that a rewrite is the only viable option.
 But measure first, before you act.
 It is by no means a safe or easy way out, it can sometimes be safer and easier than continuing on the existing code.

-You might find that you're not in a position that demands a rewrite, for example because you're just getting started, your problemsdon't relate to stack and code quality, or the quality can be improved incrementally.
+You might find that you're not in a position that demands a rewrite, for example because you're just getting started, your problems don't relate to stack and code quality, or the quality can be improved incrementally.
 If so, you should be interested in how you can avoid painting yourself in a corner like that.
 Let me share some ideas on that.

-###Avoiding the rewrite
+### Avoiding the rewrite

 Perfect code doesn't need to be rewritten often.
 But perfection comes at the price of speed.
 Balance between perfection and speed is something that great developers and great business guys have to find together.
 Even perfect code sometimes